Skip to main content

 Policy Student Government Association (PSGA)

-The Policy Student Government Association (PSGA) is a team of undergraduate and graduate students who represent the needs and interests of all registered students before the administration and faculty.
-PSGA works to build a community among policy school students through regular social gatherings, service opportunities and networking socials.
+The Policy Student Government Association (PSGA) represents the needs and interests of all registered University of Maryland School of Public Policy students before faculty, staff and the administration.
+PSGA works to buid community among policy students through regular social gatherings, service opportunities and networking socials.
+The Executive Board members are elected by the student body each year.

 Visit: Policy Student Government Association (PSGA)